tab1-web/faq/docs/gameplay/pvp-system.md

 Most people use **“flagged”**{style="color: purple;"}. instead of **purple naming**{style="color: purple;"}.

+> Overbuffing people, buffing mobs, taking over spots are not against the rules. <br> Check rules [here](../support/rules.md) <br> Griefing is only not allowed on Essence Servers.

 ### **Drop Penalty**
 - When you reach a certain PK count, on death you can drop your items while being **Red**{: style="color:red;"}.
     - On Signature, this is 6.